Microsoft Copilot Studio

 Can I pay for Microsoft Copilot Studio with cryptocurrency?

 Microsoft Copilot Studio does not currently accept cryptocurrency directly.
-However, you can use the Coda One Card to pay for Microsoft Copilot Studio with USDT, USDC, or other crypto through a virtual Visa card.
+However, you can pay with crypto using a virtual Visa card funded by USDT, USDC, or other stablecoins.

 What are the best alternatives to Microsoft Copilot Studio?